Ukraine: Ministry of Agrarian Policy expects for insufficient planted areas of spring crops in the Crimea

 You should be authorized to post comment

-Ukraine planted spring grains and pulses throughout over 2 mln ha - Ministry of Agrarian Policy
+Ukraine planted winter grains throughout over 6.6 mln ha - Ministry of Agrarian Policy